Ninth Grade

 Students learn the basics of digital recording, music notation software and MIDI sequencing software.
 No musical or technology experience needed (½ year – ½ credit) 9, 10, 11 & 12.

+Students in this class will participate in 4 weekly rehearsals during the school day as well as group lessons once a week after school.
 Orchestra’s major required annual performances include the Winter, Spring, and Pops Concerts, an outreach concert, and a spring Adjudication Festival.
-Students participate in required after-school dress rehearsals. and as inventory allows, instruments are provided for class use (full year – 1 credit) 9, 10, 11 & 12.
+Students participate in required after-school dress rehearsals, and as inventory allows, instruments are provided for class use. (full year – 1 credit) Grades 9, 10, 11 & 12 This class may be repeated for credit and does not have any prerequisites.

 Students learn the fundamentals of making and using technical drawings using AutoCAD.
 Students learn about geometric construction, orthographic representation, isometric drawing, dimensions, and tolerances.
 Students also learn how to create 3D objects using 3D printers.
 Strong foundations in algebra are highly recommended for success in this course. (½ year – ½ credit) 9, 10, 11 & 12.